victore447/MagnetsAndLinksAlldebridInMultimedia/README.md

 >  ![YGG](https://github.com/victore447/LiensEtMagnetsAlldebridEnMultimedia/assets/48101775/53ceebe8-f9a5-499e-87e5-6b3afead906a)
 >  ![YGG1](https://github.com/victore447/LiensEtMagnetsAlldebridEnMultimedia/assets/48101775/2332310e-31b4-418d-b65a-f9056e9a5444)
 ></details>
- - Have Url Uptobox/1fichier etc.. links of sites to place them in the "links" folder of Alldebrid for Films (it's for those who don't know that).
- - Create a local network via your devices (Box Shiel Tv etc..) to facilitate your updates directly in your "films & Series..".

 ### <li>- [x] STEP 1 (If not already done): </li>
  - In Kodi go to "parameter / Interface / Click to the bottom of the page & Switch to expert mode / Then go up to Regions and change the language, Keyboard & country..